Kenneth Copeland: Immunization

-Copeland and his wife were featured in a 2015 episode of Last Week Tonight with John Oliver.
-John Oliver criticized the Copelands for using tax laws to live in a $6.3 million mansion as the parsonage allowance for their home is not subject to income taxes, for using church donations to buy a $20 million jet that was used for trips to a ski resort and a private game ranch, and for promotion of healing through faith and skepticism of medicine.

-In May 2019, he received criticism for his lavish lifestyle after Inside Edition released an interview where he defended his purchase of a private jet.
-He stated "If I flew commercial, I'd have to stop 65% of what I'm doing" and he additionally defended a previous comment where he said that he did not fly commercial because he likened it to flying with demons.

-Copeland had drawn criticism for his comments on the Joe Biden presidency.
-He also gained attention during the COVID-19 pandemic, arguing pastors should not cancel services, and repeatedly saying the pandemic had ended or would end soon.
+During the COVID-19 pandemic, Copeland argued that pastors should not cancel services, and repeatedly said the pandemic had ended or would end soon.
 On March 29, 2020, in a televised sermon, Copeland "executed judgment" on COVID-19.
 He claimed that it was "finished" and "over" and that the US was now "healed and well again".
 In another sermon shortly thereafter, he claimed to destroy the virus with the "wind of God".
 He urged followers to continue to give tithes to his ministry even if they had lost their jobs through economic hardship brought about by the pandemic.

 On August 3–8, 2020, the Kenneth Copeland Ministries hosted the Southwest Believers' Conference at the Fort Worth Convention Center in Fort Worth, Texas, despite restrictions on social gatherings to limit the spread of the pandemic.
 Local leaders criticized the event, attended by hundreds of people, but were unable to enforce public health restrictions, because religious gatherings were exempt under Governor Greg Abbott's executive orders.